Christina Boswell

 Christina Anne Boswell (b.
 1972) is a political scholar.
-She is a Professor of Politics and Vice Principal for Research and Enterprise at the University of Edinburgh.
+She is a professor of Politics and has served as Vice Principal for Research and Enterprise at the University of Edinburgh.

-Biography
+Early life and education

-Boswell was born in London and attended the Sacred Heart High School in Hammersmith.
-She completed undergraduate studies in Philosophy, Politics and Economics at Balliol College, Oxford and a MSc in Public Administration at the College of Europe.
-In 2001 she gained her PhD in International Relations from the London School of Economics.
+Boswell was born in London on 14th September 1972, and attended the Sacred Heart High School in Hammersmith.
+She completed undergraduate studies in philosophy, Politics and Economics at Balliol College, Oxford and a MSc in Public Administration at the College of Europe.

+After graduating she worked for 3 years in the European Commission and the United Nations High Commission for Refugees in Geneva and Burundi.

+In 1997 she returned to the UK to study for a PhD in International Relations at the London School of Economics.
+The PhD was later published as a monograph, The Ethics of Refugee Policy.

+Academic career

+After her PhD, Boswell worked in Hamburg as a postdoctoral research fellow between 2000 - 2006.
+She initially held a Marie Curie Postdoctoral Fellowship, and then an EU Excellence Grant.

+Boswell joined the University of Edinburgh in 2006 as a lecturer in Politics, and was promoted to Senior Lecturer in 2007 and Professor in 2011.
+She established the Centre for Science, Knowledge and Policy (SKAPE) in 2021, with Steven Yearley.

-She worked in Hamburg as a postdoctoral research fellow between 2000 - 2006, before joining the University of Edinburgh in 2006 where she has held several research leadership roles including Dean of Research for Arts, Humanities and Social Sciences.
+At the University of Edinburgh Boswell held a series of research leadership roles, including as Director of Research for the School of Social and Political Science, Dean of Research for Arts, Humanities and Social Sciences, and as Pro-Vice Chancellor (Vice Principal) for Research and Innovation.

 In 2020 Her 2018 monograph Manufacturing Political Trust: Targets and Performance Measurement in Public Policy was awarded the Mackenzie Book Prize from the Political Studies Association.
 Her 2012 publication The Political Uses of Expert Knowledge: Immigration Policy and Social Research was awarded the American Political Science Association Prize for the category of 'Best Book on Ideas, Knowledge and Policy'.

 Boswell was elected a Fellow of the Royal Society of Edinburgh in 2017.
 In 2019 she was elected as a Fellow of the Academy of Social Sciences and as a Fellow of the British Academy.
+Since 2021 she has held the role of Vice President for Public Policy of the British Academy.

+Boswell has had a range of advisory roles for international organisations, including United Nations, European Commission, European Parliament, the Organisation for Economic Co-operation and Development, and the UK, Scottish and Germany governments.
 Between 2018 and 2021 Boswell chaired the Scottish Government's Expert Advisory Group on Migration and Population.
-Since 2021 she has held the role of Vice President for Public Policy of the British Academy.
+She also serves as member of the Home Office Scientific Advisory Council and as an expert advisor to the Department for Science, Innovation and Technology.

+Personal life

+Boswell lives in Edinburgh with her partner and two children (b.
+2009 and 2011).